imagen2/imagen_processing/MID/README.txt

 # on onset/contrast generation to build the SPM batch file
 ########################################################################

-# This python script are extracted from the general pipelines in NS
+# These Python scripts are extracted from the general pipelines in NeuroSpin

 Contents: mid.py and helper mid_generate_onsets.py